-The camellia is a woody shrub which tends to bloom in the cooler months of fall through early spring.
-One of the things I love most about the shrub is how the dark glossy green leaf complements the colorful rose-shaped bloom.
-Camellia blooms range in a variety of colors, from whites, yellows, pinks, reds and bicolored flowers, the blooms can reach up to 5 inches in diameter.
+The camellia is a woody shrub that tends to bloom in the cooler months of fall through early spring.
+One of the things I love most about the shrub is how the dark, glossy, green leaf complements the colorful rose-shaped bloom.
+Camellia blooms range in various colors, from whites, yellows, pinks, and reds to bicolored flowers.
+The blooms can reach up to five inches in diameter.

-Camellia shrubs frequently grow 5 to 7 feet wide and often reach about 15 feet tall.
-Since there are more than 300 different species of camellia, the exact size of your shrub will course will depend upon the exact variety of camellia you decide to plant.
+Camellia shrubs frequently grow five to seven feet wide and often reach about 15 feet tall.
+Since there are more than 300 different species of camellia, the exact size of your shrub will course will depend upon the precise variety of camellia you decide to plant.
 Although the shrubs can go relatively tall, they only grow about one foot a year.

-Due to their dense foliage, landscapers often implement camellias into hedges, use them as anchoring plants, or even highlight them as a stand-alone shrub.
+Due to their dense foliage, landscapers often implement camellias into hedges, use them as anchoring plants, or even highlight them as stand-alone shrubs.

 How to Plant Outside

-Select a good planting location for your camellia shrub, they prefer to grow in a partially shaded to full-sun location with well-draining soil.
+- Select a suitable planting location; camellia shrubs growing in a partially shaded to full-sun location with well-draining soil.

-Camellias prefer to grow while sheltered from the summer’s heat and hot afternoon sun.
+- Location: Camellias prefer to grow while sheltered from the summer’s heat and hot afternoon sun.
 Locate plants on the northern side of the house or under the shade of taller trees.
-Not only will the proper location held shade plants in the hot summer months, but it will shelter the shrub from harsh winter winds.
+The proper location will help shade plants in the hot summer months and shelter the shrub from harsh winter winds.

-Increase water levels during the peak blooming season.
+- Watering During Blooming Season: Increase water levels during the peak blooming season.
 Help keep moisture levels up by applying several inches of mulch near the base of the plant, but ensure the mulch doesn’t touch the trunk.
-Keep camellias adequately watered until moist, but not soggy.
+Keep camellias adequately watered until moist but not soggy.

-Don’t be overly concerned with a lot of bloom drop; camellias are known for producing more blooms that they will actually open.
-Excessive bloom drop may indicate that the plant is receiving too much water, too little water, or being exposed to sudden freezing temps.
+- Bloom Drop: Don’t be overly concerned with a lot of bloom drop; camellias are notoriously known for producing more blooms than they will open.
+However, excessive bloom drop may indicate that the plant is receiving too much water, too little water, or that it was exposed to sudden freezing temps.
 Take note of the water levels the plant receives.

-Once your camellia shrub is well established for a few years you may skip supplemental watering.
+- Mature Plants: Once your camellia shrub is well established for a few years, you may skip supplemental watering.
 Just ensure that the soil is well-draining.

 How to Prune Camellias

-Pruning camellias not only helps tend the overall shape of the shrub, but it also encourages fullness.
-Plan to prune your shrub before buds form.
+Pruning camellias helps tend the overall shape of the shrub and encourages fullness—plan to prune your shrub before buds form.

-Make deeper cuts to remove damaged or diseased stems, or to open up the shrub so it can receive more light.
+- Make deeper cuts to remove damaged or diseased stems or open up the shrub to receive more light.
 Cut back lower branches to encourage upward growth.

-“Debud” your shrub when blooms start to bloom to close to each other.
+- “Debud” your shrub when blooms start to bloom too close to each other.
 Consider removing interior growing buds to allow the shrub to focus energy on the outer blooms.

-Periodically inspect the underside of leaves for signs of scale or spider mites.
-Apply an insecticidal soap or alcohol to the leaves to eradicate the source of the critters.
+- Scale and Spider Mites: Periodically inspect the underside of leaves for signs of scale or spider mites.
+Apply insecticidal soap or alcohol to the leaves to eradicate the source of the critters.

-Yellow or falling blooms may indicate blight.
-Sanitize the are thoroughly by removing all dropped petals and leaves, as well as any mulch.
+- Blight: Yellow or falling blooms may indicate blight.
+Sanitize the area thoroughly by removing all dropped petals and leaves, as well as any mulch.
 Refresh the area by applying a fresh 4 to 5 inches of mulch beneath the shrub.